Homestead principle: John Locke

-However, Locke held that individuals have a right to homestead private property from nature only so long as "there is enough, and as good, left in common for others".
+Furthermore, Locke held that individuals have a right to homestead private property from nature only so long as "there is enough, and as good, left in common for others".
 The Lockean proviso maintains that appropriation of unowned resources is a diminution of the rights of others to it, and would only be acceptable if it does not make anyone else worse-off.

 Pope Pius XI

-In his encyclical Quadragesimo Anno, Pope Pius XI confirms homesteading as the source of ownership:That ownership is originally acquired both by occupancy of a thing not owned by any one and by labor, or, as is said, by specification, the tradition of all ages as well as the teaching of Our Predecessor Leo clearly testifies.
+In his encyclical Quadragesimo Anno, Pope Pius XI affirmed homesteading as the source of ownership:

+That ownership is originally acquired both by occupancy of a thing not owned by any one and by labor, or, as is said, by specification, the tradition of all ages as well as the teaching of Our Predecessor Leo clearly testifies.
 For, whatever some idly say to the contrary, no injury is done to any person when a thing is occupied that is available to all but belongs to no one; however, only that labor which a man performs in his own name and by virtue of which a new form or increase has been given to a thing grants him title to these fruits (Paragraph 52).